Home » Recipes » Diet » Vegetarian » Creamy One Pot Sundried Tomato White Beans

 1. Cook the onion and garlic.
 Heat 1 tablespoon of the sundried tomato oil in a pan over medium heat, then add the diced onion and 1 teaspoon of salt and cook, stirring, for about 5 minutes until soft and starting to change colour (it’ll start looking transparent).
 Add the crushed garlic cloves and stir for another minute.

 2. Add sundried tomatoes and cream.
-Add the 1/2 cup of chopped sundried tomatoes, 1 tablespoon of dried thyme and 1 teaspoon of chilli flakes, give it a stir, then pour in 1/2 cup of cream. and stir again.
+Add the 1/2 cup of chopped sundried tomatoes, 1 tablespoon of dried thyme and 1 teaspoon of chilli flakes, stir it, then pour in 1/2 cup of cream. and stir again.
+Add a splash of water if it’s looking a little thick at this point (this depends on how thick your cream is).

 4. Garnish and serve.
-Finish by drizzling 1 tablespoon of chilli oil all over the beans, then scatter over the remaining parmesan.
+Finish by drizzling the chilli oil all over the beans, then scatter over the remaining parmesan.

 Notes

-SUBSTITUTIONS: You can use cannellini beans, chickpeas (garbanzos), haricot beans or even kidney beans.
+INGREDIENT NOTES: You can use cannellini beans, chickpeas (garbanzos), haricot beans or even kidney beans.
 Leave out the chilli flakes and chilli oil if you’re cooking for kids or you’re sensitive to spice.
+Use sour cream if you like – you’ll want to add a little more water (or stock) if you do, as sour cream tends to be thicker than regular cream.

 STORAGE INSTRUCTIONS: You can make the beans in advance, but they’ll keep absorbing liquid the longer they sit in it.
 Add a little water (start with 2 tablespoons) when you heat them up – you can heat them in the microwave for 2 minutes, stirring halfway through or on the stovetop.
 Store any leftovers in an airtight container in the fridge for three days.